 Source 13.
 With a length of 1366.33 metres, Gorakhpur in Uttar Pradesh is the longest platform in the world.

 Source 14.
 Indian Railways is one of the world's largest railway networks, with 115,000 kms of tracks and a route of 65,000 kms.

 Source 16.
 Guwahati-Trivandrum Express is the most unreliable train in the country.
 The average delay in the journey is 10-12 hours.

 Source 17.
 The world’s highest railway bridge is being built over Chenab.
 It will dwarf the Eiffel Tower.

 Source 18.
 There are 7,349 railway stations in India.

 Source 19.
 For more than 50 years, there were no toilets on Indian Railways.

 Source 20.
-A mobile app system to track train schedules has been introduced by Indian Railways in 2014.
+A mobile app system to track train schedules was introduced by Indian Railways in 2014.